trailofbits/sienna-locomotive/README.md

 # Developer Information

-If you change anything that would break backwards compatility, increment  `harness.config.VERSION`.
+If you change anything that would break backwards compatibility, increment  `harness.config.VERSION`.
 This includes any database changes, formats, directory structures, filenames etc..